 Graduate Degree: University of Nevada-Las Vegas - Masters, Special Education

-like surfing on the computer, love reading, dancing, music, drawing, and writing poetry, as well as spending time with my family and friends.
+like surfing on the computer, love reading, dancing, music, drawing, and writing poetry, as well as spending time with my family.
+Preferences.
+Nonsmoking household or meet at library or starbucks cafe family and friends.
 I also enjoy hiking, bike riding and traveling.

 Elementary School Math

 GED Reasoning Through Language Arts

 High School English